Modern Day Slavery Statement 2023

 OUR SUPPLY CHAINS

-Our supply chains predominantly comprise of United Kingdom based businesses providing business support services (such as cleaning, IT, office equipment), construction contractors and maintenance contractors.
-We are aware of the potential risks from sourcing goods and materials from outside the UK, although this is rare.
+Our supply chains predominantly comprise of United Kingdom based small to medium sized enterprises providing business support services (such as cleaning, IT, office equipment), construction contractors and maintenance contractors.
+We are aware of the potential risks from sourcing goods and materials from outside the UK, although this is rare within our first-tier supply base, we recognise the risks further down the supply chain.

 OUR POLICIES ON SLAVERY AND HUMAN TRAFFICKING

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Navigator acts ethically and with integrity in all its business relationships and works hard to ensure that slavery and human trafficking is not taking place within our supply chains.
-Our Anti-Slavery and Human Trafficking Policy (“Policy”) reflects this.
+During the last twelve months we have strengthened our existing Anti-Slavery and Human Trafficking Policy (“Policy”) and released a new group sustainability policy and procedure to build our business awareness of these issues. .

 SUPPLIER ADHERENCE TO OUR VALUES AND ETHICS

 We have zero tolerance to slavery and human trafficking.
-We are committed to our goal of ensuring that all those in our supply chain comply with our values and ethics and have commenced carrying out relevant due diligence to ensure this, in accordance with our policy.
+We are committed to our goal of ensuring that all those in our supply chain comply with our values and ethics.
+During the last 12 months we have strengthened our due diligence approach for new and existing suppliers, launched our supplier code of conduct and include questions in our bid processes on a risk prioritised basis.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Navigator Terminal’s slavery and Human Trafficking Statement for the financial year ending 31 March 2022.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Navigator Terminal’s Modern Slavery Act Statement for the financial year ending 31 March 2023.

 Chief Executive Officer